MarianaEel/Android-Gps-APP-/README.md

 # Android-Gps-APP-
 An Android GPS reading application.

-This application can read data from GPS sensor, tell you about your latitude and longtitude, and
+This application can read data from GPS sensor, tell you about your latitude and longtitude, height, travel distance and using time informatiom.
+It support matrices change, high score recording, and historical data strorage.
+It is a nice tool to get you moving and record your day time travel.

 # Table of contents
 - [Android-Gps-APP-](#android-gps-app-)